noahehall/theBookOfNoah/gcp/readme.md

   - fully managed petabyte scale analytics data warehouse
     - no cluster maintenance
     - SLA: 99.9% availibility
+  - Data stored in is highly durable.
+Google stores your data in a replicated manner by default and at no additional charge for replicas.
   - data can be kept in any region
     - compute and storage are separated with a terabit network in between
   - read and write data via cloud dataflow, hadoop, or spark